bowenchin/Bootstrap_Training/README.md

 ### Week 2: Bootstrap
 - [x] Install Bootstrap into your personal repository
-- [x] Build a Boostrap page that resembles the basic template (Refer to "bootstrap_demo" branch)
+- [x] Build a Bootstrap page that resembles the basic template (Refer to "bootstrap_demo" branch)
 - [x] Re-build the keep.edu.hk homepage using Bootstrap (Refer to "keep_homepage" branch)

 ### Week 3: Javascript